Virginia Tech Receives $800K DoD Grant to Research Friction Stir Metal 3D Printing

 The relevance of that project to the one at Virginia Tech sheds light once again on a rather important theme in the nexus between higher education and the military.
 The theme is the disproportionate effect that an amount like $800,000 — a relatively small sum when the US military is involved — can have, precisely because it is the US military that is granting the funds, and precisely because it is directing the money to a world-class research institution like Virginia Tech.
 Even just in this one niche within a niche sector, an economy is visibly, rapidly being built up between three core areas of society: the government/military, business, and academia.

 At the same time, it seems fairly clear that other agencies of the US government, especially the Department of Energy (DOE), need to be brought as close to parity as is possible with the military, in order for the general push for electrification to have any realistic chance of success.
-Last the year, the establishment the type of structural economic relationships present in the DURIP grant, but in the context of renewable energy, was one of the AM sector’s biggest wins.
+Over the last year, in the context of renewable energy, the establishment of the same type of structural economic relationships present in the DURIP grant (in a military context) has been one of the AM sector’s biggest wins.
 In years to come, public subsidies to advanced manufacturing companies for renewable energy projects will only become more crucial to the success of all parties involved.

 Images courtesy of Virginia Tech